McGill-MMA-EnterpriseAnalytics/Customer-Aquisition/README.md

 # <font color=#FF0000>This is the Data Scientist Branch</font>
- All Files related to buisness Analysts are contained here
+ All Files related to data scietnist are contained here

 https://www.kaggle.com/datasets/ramjasmaurya/medias-cost-prediction-in-foodmart